pip-services/pip-services-docs/content/en/python/expressions/csv/csv_tokenizer.md

 - **value**: str - separator for rows.

 #### field_separators
-Separator for fields in CSV stream.
+Separator for fields in a CSV stream.

 > field_separators(): List[int]